Baltic Capitals: The Historic Cities of Vilnius, Riga and Tallinn

 Day 4: Curonian Spit National Park (cycling 36 miles/58 km + boat or bus ride 50km)

-Today we go for the longest ride to Nida.
-Follow the Seaside Cycle Route along the Curonian Spit famous for its amber and fine sand beaches.
-En-route enjoy beautiful views of the Curonian Spit which separates the Baltic Sea from the Curonian Lagoon.
-Sightseeing around Nida, one of the most beautiful resorts in Lithuania.
-Transfer by bus or boat back to Klaipėda.
+Today features the longest ride of the tour as you follow the route to Nida.
+The stunning Seaside Cycle Route along the Curonian Spit is a delight for the senses, whilst the spit itself, which separates the Baltic Sea from the Curonian Lagoon, is rightfully famous for its fine sand beaches and brilliant amber.
+Enjoy a spot of sightseeing around Nida, one of the most beautiful resorts in Lithuania, before transfer by bus or boat back to Klaipėda.
+Dinner will be served at the hotel.

 Overnight in Klaipeda.